 This is the most comprehensive collection of world music chart information

-individual chart items (most representing many weekly chart positions, of course)
+individual chart runs (most representing many weekly chart entries, of course)

 Australia, Austria, Belgium, Brazil, Canada, Denmark, Eire, Finland, France, Germany, Holland, Italy,

 Japan, New Zealand, Norway, Poland, South Africa, Spain, Sweden, Switzerland, the UK and the US

 as well as some global and internet based listings to give the songs